 When it comes to the restoration of any car, Pontiac GTO or otherwise, the proper selection of a candidate differs for different people, but always boils down to making a realistic evaluation of your intentions and your means of achieving it.

 With the selection of the proper project car, you must find your own comfort zone that individual balance of condition, price, and originality that is unique to you.
 Keep your own skill level in mind, as well as your restoration facility, tools, and the amount of money needed to properly restore the vehicle.
 Obviously, everyone’s tastes, financial situation, skill set, and intended uses are going to be unique, so the idea here is to find the car that is going to suit your intended purposes without getting in too far over your head.

-SHARE THIS ARTICLE: Please feel free to share this article on Facebook, in Forums, or with any Clubs you participate in.
-You can copy and paste this link to share: http://www.cartechbooks.com/techtips/mastering-gto-restorations-how-to-select-a-project/
+SHARE THIS ARTICLE: Please feel free to share this post on Facebook Groups or Forums/Blogs you read.
+You can use the social sharing buttons to the left, or copy and paste the website link: https://www.cartechbooks.com/blogs/techtips/mastering-gto-restorations-how-to-select-a-project